Background

 Most extant tunics that document eastern Mediterranean historical dress come from Egypt.
 Throughout history, the climate and the burial process of the Egyptians have contributed to the preservation of the garb of the Egyptian population across the millennia and thus were lucrative to the study of the Egyptian dress and its development.

 Tunics worn by the inhabitants of the Mediterranean from the beginning of the 1st century CE followed the modes of the Mediterranean hegemons, the Romans.
 The principal element of the fashion introduced in Egypt with the arrival of the Romans was a tunic made of two rectangular pieces of fabric sewn together.
-Such a tunic either would leave the arms naked, or cover the arms to the elbow.
+Such a tunic either would leave the arms naked or cover the arms to the elbow.

 The Fayyum mummy portraits dating to 30 BCE – 3 CE depict Greco-Roman Egyptians clad in Roman chitons, draped mantles, and elaborate gold ornaments.
-This fashion changed with the turn of the 2nd and 3rd century AD.
-The Egyptians would wear their tunics with “true sleeves” sewn to the body of the tunic.1 This type of garment was constructed by weaving the entire garment (including the sleeves) in a cross or a T-shape on the loom and the selvages were joined to form horizontal or vertical seams.
+This fashion changed with the turn of the 2nd and 3rd centuries AD.
+The Egyptians would wear their tunics with “true sleeves” sewn to the body of the tunic.1 This type of garment was constructed by weaving the entire garment (including the sleeves) in a cross or a T-shape on the loom, and the selvages were joined to form horizontal or vertical seams.

 The Coptic tunics worn in the Egyptian-Roman period were characterized by the ornamented tapestry-woven clavi bands on the hems, shoulders, necklines, cuffs, and also square elements known as tabulae and discs called orbiculi (roundels on the lower part of the tunic).

-In contrast, the distinctive feature of Islamic tunics and textiles in general, was ornamented bands on the upper arm called Tiraz and the aversion from human and mythological representation–a distinctive characteristic of pre-Islamic Coptic art and textile work.
+In contrast, the distinctive feature of Islamic tunics and textiles in general was ornamented bands on the upper arm called Tiraz, and the aversion from human and mythological representation, a distinctive characteristic of pre-Islamic Coptic art and textile work.
 These bands had decorative motifs of flora, scrolling, vegetal elements, roundels, geometric designs, or sometimes animal depictions.
 Egyptian tunics produced during the Islamic period demonstrated a skillful blend between Indigenous Coptic textile art and Arabo-islamic sensibilities.

 Tiraz could also be embroidered, woven, or printed lines of written pseudo-kufic inscriptions on the width of the fabric, retaining Quranic verses, maxims, the name of the concurrent caliph, and or the tiraz workshop supervisor.
 Tunics would be decorated with embroidered indigenous motifs with religious and cultural symbolism, expressed with various stitches made from colorful silk or linen threads, that are situated around the neck, shoulder, and hem area.

 The sartorial tradition of these tunics has been consistently carried over to the modern age.
-The construction of tunics or traditional dresses or robes from various Arab countries in Arabia (Yemen, Saudi Arabia, Qatar), Egypt (Siwa, desert oasis, Sinai), and Levant (Syria, Jordan, Palestine) still retains the same sewing techniques and general silhouette.
+The construction of tunics or traditional dresses or robes from various Arab countries in Arabia (Yemen, Saudi Arabia, Qatar), Egypt (Siwa, desert oasis, Sinai), and the Levant (Syria, Jordan, Palestine) still retains the same sewing techniques and general silhouette.

 A Romano-Coptic tunic from 2 rectangular pieces